congdv/CemsBot/README.md

+# Cems Crawler

-This is tool that get information of student from cems-husc
+This is crawler to get information on cems-husc.
+It 's written by Java.